NFL mock draft 2021: Jets finish tank for Trevor Lawrence; Patriots, Falcons, Vikings pass on QBs - Up News Info

 - Rashod Bateman, WR, Miinnesota (6-2, 210 pounds)

 The Ravens have too many speedy deep threats and not one consistent, reliable route-running go-to guy all over the field.
 Marquise Brown needs a better complement.
 Bateman, who opted back in for 2020, put up 60 catches for 1,201 yards and 11 TDs working opposite Buccaneers draft pick Tyler Johnson in 2019.
-Without Johnson, he’s helped out Tanner Morgan with 14 catches for 163 yards in two games this season.
+Without Johnson, he’s helped out Tanner Morgan with 24 catches for 302 yards and a TD in three games this season.

 Rondale Moore, WR, Purdue (5-9, 180 pounds)